-- Projects are the only resource that will be created dynamically. - Projects will be created within the domain associated with the Identity Provider. - The projects section of the mapping must also contain a roles section. - Roles within the project must already exist in the deployment or domain. - Assignments are actually created for the user which is unlike the ephemeral group memberships.
+- Projects are the only resource that will be created dynamically. - Projects will be created within the domain associated with the Identity Provider or the domain mapped via the attribute mapping (federation_attribute_mapping_schema_version >= 2.0). - The projects section of the mapping must also contain a roles section. - Roles within the project must already exist in the deployment or domain. - Assignments are actually created for the user which is unlike the ephemeral group memberships.